 (a) A current service seniority list for employees as of December 31st will be provided by the Employer to the Union on or before March 31st of the following year.
+Employers that use an electronic seniority list will make an updated seniority list available to employees every three months as of the last date of the payroll period immediately prior to January 1st, April 1st, July 1st, and October 1st.

-- (b) A current seniority list for both regular and casual employees classified as Community Health Workers shall be provided by the Employer to the union designate on a monthly basis.
+(b) A current seniority list for both regular and casual employees classified as Community Health Workers shall be provided by the Employer to the union designate on a monthly basis.
 The list shall indicate the following:

 - (1) employee's name;

 - (2) employment status (i.e., regular or casual);

 - (3) classification;

 - (4) seniority.